 Importance of dental health

-You can take several steps at home to ensure that your pet’s gums and teeth are healthy.
+There are many actions you can perform at home to ensure that your pet’s gums and teeth are in good shape.

 The most efficient way to do this may be to be a little surprising! – is to clean their teeth.
 It may sound not very safe, but animals are used to being cleaned.